mkdesignn/googleSearch/README.md

 # googlesearch
 simple search engine to search google

-You can search any keword by only using search static method .
+You can search any keyword by only using search static method .

 google::search("$keyword");

+the return value will be the top 8 result of the first google page wrapped by a link and the title .